 |Details of adapters -- close ends of adapters attach to Raspberry Pi|

-I housed the Pi in one half of the Bud Industries shell case (which has two identical halves).
+I housed the Pi in one half of the Bud Industries shell case (which has two identical halves), but any case would work.
 Blue painter's tape attaches it simply (and robustly enough for around the house but not for travel) to the back of the Lapdock display.
 A USB wi-fi adapter makes the setup truly portable (and it's natively supported in the Raspbian OS).

 Detailed parts info (on an old-timey HTML table!):